title: Nodes and gateways description: Understand Nanami's current routing gateways and the planning-only fallback transport boundary.

 Why this split matters

-- This keeps cross-tenant safety and operator mental model clear.
+- This keeps cross-workspace safety and operator mental model clear.

 - Multi-hop routing chains and policy-based pathing.